*Home > Background, including Surveillance comment

 Now to Multiplexed Names:

-In 1994 I created a public website for a very large, high tech company headquartered in Stockholm, Sweden.
+Thirty years ago I created a public website for a very large, high tech company headquartered in Stockholm, Sweden.

 It was a rational business decision to register the company name under the .se country code top level, but also under .com and, since the company is multinational, a large number of additional country code top levels.